ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 maintain the application.

 > [!WARNING]
-> Even though an existing key pair is created for you, you should still change the SSH key pair to your own SSH
+> Even though an existing key pair is created for you, you should still change the SSH key pair to your SSH
 > key pair to avoid reusing keys.
 >
 > To create a new key pair, run the command (you need the `ssh-keygen` command to be installed on your machine):
 > ```shell
 > ssh-keygen -t rsa -b 4096
 > ```
 >
-> Replace the existing public key with the public key generated by the command above, by replace both the key file
+> Replace the existing public key with the public key generated by the command above, by replacing both the key file
 > stored in the [constants](../deploy/modules/constants) directory and the public key string in
 > [constants.tf](../deploy/modules/constants/constants.tf).

 > [!CAUTION]